slingr-stack/slingr-docs/content/en/platform-ref/slingr-dev-portal/managing-apps.md

 **`Development`** environment is added to the app.

 {{< notes type="important" >}}
-You won't be able to link it again to the template, and the apps will become independent from each other.
+You won't be able to link it again to the template, and the apps will become independent of each other.
 {{< /notes >}}

 ### Development environment in linked apps